Performing Arts Hub Norway

 About Performing Arts Hub Norway

 Performing Arts Hub Norway was established as an interest organisation in 1977, initiated by artists within the field of independent performing arts.
-The main aim was to establish a funding system for independent performing groups working outside of the institutions.
+The main aim was to establish a funding system for independent performing art companies working outside of the institutions.

-Today Performing Arts Hub Norway, the foundation for free stage arts, is a national competence centre organised as a network organisation.
+Today Performing Arts Hub Norway is a foundation and a national competence centre for performing arts organised as a network organisation.

-The English-language name of Performing Arts Hub Norway was The Norwegian Association for Performing Arts (NAPA) until 2011.Read more
+The English name of Performing Arts Hub Norway was The Norwegian Association for Performing Arts (NAPA) until 2011.Read more

 - Images (0)

 - Files (0)

 - Tove Elisabeth Bratten - Manager firstname.lastname@example.org (involved from 1992)

 - Inger Buresund - Manager (involved from 1987 to 1993)